Andrew Knizner Player Props: Cardinals vs. Blue Jays

-Andrew Knizner -- 0-for-1 in his most recent game -- will be in action for the St. Louis Cardinals against the Toronto Blue Jays, with Kevin Gausman on the hill, on April 1 at 2:15 PM ET.
+Andrew Knizner -- 1-for-4 in his last game -- will be in action for the St. Louis Cardinals against the Toronto Blue Jays, with Chris Bassitt on the mound, on April 2 at 2:15 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.

 Andrew Knizner Game Info & Props vs. the Blue Jays